 For twelve years, I served as a pastor in two congregations in Northern Virginia—preaching, teaching, supporting church leaders, and providing pastoral care.
 In 2015 I left pastoral ministry to be a full-time speaker and writer.
 In 2017 I added coaching to the mix.

-I am author of God, Improv, and the Art of Living (pre-order now!), which explores improvisation as a spiritual and life practice, and the bestselling Sabbath in the Suburbs: A Family's Experiment with Holy Time (2012).
+I am author of 2018’s God, Improv, and the Art of Living, which explores improvisation as a spiritual and life practice, and the bestselling Sabbath in the Suburbs: A Family's Experiment with Holy Time (2012).